This sprawling Toronto park is a camping paradise

 Each lodge includes three comfortable beds, lighting, can accommodate up to 6 people, and are only $120/night.
 Just bring your own sleeping bag!

-To keep up to date with all things Rouge National Urban Park, there's a free app, designed by the students of the University of Toronto, that will keep you informed about news stories (like the recent baby turtle release inside the park) maps, alerts and events.
+To keep up to date with all things Rouge National Urban Park, there's a free app, designed by the students of the University of Toronto, that will keep you informed about news stories, maps, alerts and events.
+There's also a page dedicated to COVID-19 related updates.

 Join the conversation Load comments